siobyrne/young-dressage-horse-program-analysis/README.md

 59.1% of horses (228/386) that made it to FEI achieved an overall score of 7.45 or higher, compared to 40.9% (158/386) that scored below 7.45 (Figure 8).
 While a chi-square test of independence showed that there was no significant association between an overall score over 7.45 and a horse going on to compete at the FEI levels (X2 (1, *n* = 555) = 3.8, *p* = .05), the *P* value approached acceptance levels of statistical significance.

 ***Figure 8***
-*FEI Horses Scoring 7.45 or Above vs Below 7.45*
+*Former Young Horse Division Competitors at FEI Scoring 7.45 or Above vs Below 7.45*
 ![FEI Achievement by Overall Score](images/fei-by-overall-score.png)

 #### Overall Score and Grand Prix Achievement for Young Horse Division Competitors